Anurag-Kumar-Pal/EPGP-IIITB-Data-Science-Projects/Lead Scoring using Logistic Regression/README.md

 ##### **Problem Statement**:
-> Suppose you work for a consumer finance company that specializes in providing various loan types to urban customers.
-Your task is to conduct exploratory data analysis (EDA) to identify patterns in the data, ensuring that applicants who are capable of repaying their loans are not unfairly rejected.
+> X Education aims to improve its lead conversion strategy by developing a predictive model that assigns lead scores, indicating the likelihood of converting prospects into paying customers.
+With a target conversion rate of 80% set by the CEO, the challenge is to analyze existing data and identify key factors to prioritize leads effectively, enhancing overall sales performance.

 ##### **Dataset**:
 > Dataset has 3 files as explained below: